Ronald Aarts: Biography

+He was a member of the Board of Trustees ("Kuratorium") of the Fraunhofer Institute for Digital Media Technology IDMT at Ilmenau from January 2005 to February 2013.

 Aarts has been a part-time professor at Eindhoven University of Technology (TU/e) since 2006, where he mainly supervises Master and PhD students.
 Since 1990 he has been president of the Aarts Consultancy.
 In 2019, he retired from Philips and now focuses mainly on his academic and consultancy work, the latter encompassing both technical and intellectual property (IP) advice.

+He married Doortje Ultee (1956-2009) in Krommenie on 14 September 1978.
+From their marriage two sons were born.

+One of Aarts’ quotes is: "I’m an advocate for the four P’s: People (Cooperations), Patents (Engineering), Papers (Science), and Products (Valorization).
+Those four P’s have been keeping me ticking for over 40 years."

 Professional work

 Bass sound enhancement

 Aarts and his collaborators at Philips have been involved in the development, improvement, and hardware implementation of bass enhancement/restoration systems exploiting the natural psycho-acoustic phenomenon known as the "missing fundamental".
 Small loudspeakers are in general not capable of reproducing low-frequency notes, but by exploiting auditory illusions one can use either the virtual pitch phenomenon to shift the low frequencies to a higher frequency band where the loudspeakers are capable, this is sometimes referred to as Ultra Bass; or, one can map the very low frequency to one single frequency where the loudspeaker is designed for high efficiency, this is sometimes referred to as Bary Bass.
 On the other hand, if the loudspeaker is capable of radiating low frequencies, but if they are not present in the music, those frequencies can be derived from the music using a bandwidth extension scheme, this is sometimes referred to as Infra Bass.
 Finally, the audio quality, especially from high Q low-frequency sound transducers, can be improved by attenuating decay parts of bass signals thereby reducing sustain or ringing for bass notes, this is sometimes referred to as punchy bass.